 - Pickles or pickled jalapeños

-- Sautéed bell peppers
+- Sautéed bell peppers and onions

 - Sriracha, hot sauce, or buffalo sauce